-Fitbit devices integrate measurements of basal metabolic rate and of breathing, heart rate, and other daily physical activity data to accurately measure the number of calories burned.
-Basal metabolic rate is calculated from manually logging data into the app such as sex, age, height, and weight.
+Fitbit devices integrate measurements of basal metabolic rate and breathing, heart rate, and other daily physical activity data to accurately measure the number of calories burned.
+Basal metabolic rate is calculated by manually logging data into the app such as sex, age, height, and weight.

 One study compared the accuracy of Fitbit Flex and Actigraph GT3X+.
 Individuals wore both these devices while performing activities such as incline walking, running, and stepping.
 Activity energy expenditure from Fitbit was 808.1 calories while the Actigraph was 538.6 calories.
 The study concluded that Fitbit overall does have moderate validity and reliability for measuring physical activities.

 Participants over the age of 65 participated in a study comparing Fitbit Charge 2 and Garmin vivosmart HR+.
 The results varied widely but the Fitbit showed the best results in terms of accuracy and validity, in comparison to Garmin.